-7.3 nib's Board has received assurance from the Chief Executive Officer and Chief Financial Officer that a declaration in accordance with s295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to reporting financial risks.
+7.3 nib's Board has received assurance from the Chief Executive Officer and Chief Financial Officer that a declaration in accordance with s295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to reporting financial risks nib complies with Recommendations 7.1, 7.2, 7.3 and 7.4.
+The Board and its standing committees have received reports from management in accordance with Recommendations 7.2 and 7.3.